 In the terminal in the action's Run tab, add a command to sign in to k6 and adjust the other command to run the created test in the cloud:

 If you're planning to work on your pipelines in collaboration with other users, it's a good idea to hide the token used to sign in to k6 cloud.
 You can do this easily by adding the token as an encrypted environment variable.

 You can do this right from the Custom Build action's configuration view.
 Go to the Variables tab and add a new variable with encryption enabled.

-With the environment variable set, you can use it in the command that signs in to k6 cloud:
+With the environment variable set, you can use it in the command that signs in to Grafana Cloud k6: